Venkatnagaram/mentor-apis-working/API_ENDPOINTS.md

 ## Notes

-1. **OTP Generation**: Currently logs OTP to console for development.
-In production, integrate with SMS/Email service.
+1. **OTP Generation**: Static OTP **1234** is used for prototype.
+OTP is logged to console.
+In production, integrate with SMS/Email service and use dynamic OTP generation.
 2. **Security**: OTPs are hashed using bcrypt before storing in database.
 3. **Token Security**: Store JWT tokens securely on the client (e.g., httpOnly cookies or secure storage).
 4. **Role-Based Access**: Both mentors and mentees use the same endpoints, differentiated by the `role` field.
+5. **Country Code**: Stored separately from phone number for better international support.